Almondsbury Town A.F.C.: Almondsbury Town F.C.

 At the end of season 1992–1993, following a period of financial difficulties, the club was regretfully placed in the hands of the liquidator.
 It was, however, allowed to continue under yet another name, Almondsbury Town Football Club.
 After a period of some eighteen months, Oaklands Park was finally purchased by the Gloucestershire Football Association for their new headquarters.
 The club successfully negotiated a lease arrangement for the clubhouse and ground, and in 1995 its Youth XI won the club's first trophy as Almondsbury Town, carrying off the Gloucestershire Youth Shield and the Youth League Cup.
-After a period of 12 years moving between mid table mediocrity and flirting with relegation, the first trophy for the senior side under the Chairmanship of Bob Jenkins was secured in the form of the Floodlit Cup in 2005.
+After a period of 12 years moving between mid-table mediocrity and flirting with relegation, the first trophy for the senior side under the chairmanship of Bob Jenkins was secured in the form of the Floodlit Cup in 2005.
 With new appointments made to the management team in 2005, the club progressed both on and off the field.
 In the 2006–07 season the club managed its highest league position in over 20 years and reached the final of the Gloucestershire Football Association Challenge Trophy where they finished runners up after a 2–0 defeat to Slimbridge.

 In 2007–08 the club had another very successful season but lost out on promotion to the Southern League to North Leigh by a goal difference of two after both teams finished on 96 points.
 Runners up spot was also achieved in the Hellenic League Cup Final after a 2–1 defeat by Hungerford Town.
-2008–09 saw The Almonds finish in 4th position, 6 points behind the eventual League Champions Hungerford Town.
+2008–09 saw The Almonds finish in 4th position, 6 points behind the eventual league champions Hungerford Town.
 This time though, the Almonds went one better than last season and secured the SBJ Insurance Brokers League Challenge Cup with a 1–0 victory over Carterton.
 The 2009–10 season began with high hopes with Paul Weeks in charge of the team but he decided to try his luck at Cinderford Town after only ten unbeaten games.
 He was replaced by Richard Thompson, formerly of Yate Town and accompanied by his assistant there Lee Barlass.
-It didn’t take long for a massive change in personnel and the results justified this decision as the Almonds return to title winning ways, securing the Hellenic League championship and the GFA Challenge Trophy double, and achieving promotion to the Southern League for 2010–11 season.
+It didn't take long for a massive change in personnel and the results justified this decision as the Almonds return to title winning ways, securing the Hellenic League championship and the GFA Challenge Trophy double, and achieving promotion to the Southern League for the 2010–11 season.